google/honggfuzz/index.md

 The [examples](https://github.com/google/honggfuzz/tree/master/examples/)
-directory contains code demonstrating (among others) how to use honggfuzz to find bugs in the [OpenSSL](https://github.com/google/honggfuzz/tree/master/examples/openssl) library and in the [Apache](https://github.com/google/honggfuzz/tree/master/examples/apache) web server.
+directory contains code demonstrating (among others) how to use honggfuzz to find bugs in the [OpenSSL](https://github.com/google/honggfuzz/tree/master/examples/openssl) library and in the [Apache](https://github.com/google/honggfuzz/tree/master/examples/apache-httpd) HTTPD web server.

 **Other**